Close

 Major/Program Affiliation

 If a scholarship requires recipients to be in a specific major, program, department, or college, recipients must remain in the major, program, department or college throughout the academic year.
-Any changes to major/program affiliation during the award year will result in cancellation of the scholarship for both the term in question and any remaining terms.
+Any changes to major/program affiliation during the award year may result in cancellation of the scholarship for both the term in question and any remaining terms.

 Class Level